Janek79ax/dragon-drain-wpa3-airgeddon-plugin/README.md

 ```

 ## How to run it
 Select the WPA3 Dragon Drain attack option from the WPA3 attacks menu in [airgeddon].
 Scan to choose the WPA3 target and follow the on-screen instructions to proceed.
-The attack will continue indefinitely until you press Ctrl+C or close the attack window, performing a DoS on the Access Point.
+If you don't have the Dragon Drain binary compiled, the plugin will do it for you.
+Once launched, the attack will continue indefinitely until you press Ctrl+C or close the attack window, performing a DoS over the target affecting to WPA3 old or non-patched APs/routers.

 This is how it should look like:

  ![attack](dragon.png)

 ## Credits
-Thanks to Mathy Vanhoef for discovering the flaw.
+ - Thanks to Mathy Vanhoef for discovering the flaw.
 Original repository: https://github.com/vanhoefm/dragondrain-and-time
-Thanks to OscarAkaElvis for his help in the development of the plugin
+ - Thanks to [OscarAkaElvis] for his help in the development of the plugin

 ## TODO List
  - Pending to confirmation that tmp dir is not needed